Cupnfish/Cupnfish-log/2021/bevy experience.md

 If you add it to the App without implementing anything, it will work.
 It’s also very easy to use, just pass the previous query as a tuple to `QuerSet` as a generic.

-What about the implementation?
-Without `QuerySet`, our implementation would look something like this:
+Without `QuerySet` our implementation would look like this:

 ```rust
 fn position(